natsagaa/vault-approle/README.md

 </dependency>
 ```

 Spring Boot application properties for HashiCorp Vault.
-Don't forget to replace the <root token> with your token.
+Don't forget to replace the `rolde_id` and `secret_id` with yours.

 ```yaml
 server.port: 8080